taraspos/gae-workshop/level1/README.md

 ### 1.6 Apply our infrastructure as code definitions

-Run `terraform init` and `terraform apply` (in Google Cloud Shell run `./terraform` in go-app/ directory), find the generated Static Public IP address and try opening it in the browser.
+Run `terraform init` and `terraform apply` (in Google Cloud Shell run `./terraform` in go-app/ directory), find the generated Static Public IP address (in the output of previous command) and save it for later, we will need it.

+Try opening next URLs:
-Try opening `<STATIC PUBLIC IP>:8080` and `<STATIC PUBLIC IP>:80` in the browser as well.
+- `<STATIC PUBLIC IP>:8080` - you should see the Traefik dashboard here
+- `<STATIC PUBLIC IP>:80`   - you should see details of your requests, provided by whoami demo app.

 ### 1.7 Modify our app code, to do the request to our deployed server